 In general, it’s very rare for banks to apply negative interest rates to consumer products like savings accounts or home loans.
 Indeed, the Canstar database, which stretches back more than two decades, has never seen negative rates on these products.

-What’s the ultimate aim of all this?
+That’s the theory anyway, but what’s the ultimate aim of all this?
 As the RBA puts it, “a reduction in the cash rate typically stimulates spending and inflation”.

 What causes negative interest rates?

 Negative interest rates are traditionally introduced to try and help revive a slow economy.
-If a country’s economy is experiencing low or negative growth, unemployment is too high, wages aren’t going up, people aren’t spending money and prices aren’t increasing (or in other words if inflation is too low), a central bank may take steps to bring down interest rates.
-The idea would be to give the economy a jump- start by encouraging consumers to borrow and spend more.
+If a country’s economy is experiencing low or negative growth, unemployment is too high, wages aren’t going up, people aren’t spending money and prices aren’t increasing (or in other words, if inflation is too low), a central bank may take steps to bring down interest rates.
+The idea would be to give the economy a jump-start by encouraging consumers to borrow and spend more.

 Could Australia experience negative interest rates in the future?

 - Borrowers: Lower interest rates typically mean less interest to pay back on money borrowed from banks.
-Indeed, negative interest rates could mean a bank ends up effectively paying you to borrow money from it.
+Indeed, negative interest rates would mean a bank ends up effectively paying you to borrow money from it.

 - Exporters: Australian companies selling goods overseas could also benefit from a weakened Aussie dollar, because it would make Australian goods cheaper to foreign buyers.
 This could lead to an increase in Australian exports.